 - Dr Tone FTN101 Chromatic Floor Tuner

 - Dr Tone CHR101 Analog Chorus

 The first pedal on our list must be the ultra-reliable Dr Tone FTN101 Chromatic Floor Tuner Pedal.
 This is a budget friendly tuner that supports drop and down tuning setups as well as your standard tuned guitars – so it’s quite versatile to say the least.
 It’s also battery or 9V adapter operated (sold separately) so you’ve got options.
-Next up we have the awesome Rowin LEF-324 Plexion Modeller which is a fantastic distortion pedal modelled on the old school Plexi amps that all your favourite 60s and 70s rock bands coveted.
+Next up we refer back to the superb Dr Tone DST101 distortion pedal we mentioned earlier.
 It’s a seriously mean distortion pedal for a seriously small price.

 View a complete range of guitar effects over at the Dawsons website.